 Science and the Core

 Science students at Columbia benefit from the Core Curriculum.
 Every first-year Columbia College student takes "Frontiers of Science," which introduces students to ideas at the forefront of scientific research.
-Additionally, the centrality of the Core Curriculum is emphasized by the recognition that scientific and technical knowledge most be supported and directed by ideas and values.
+Additionally, the centrality of the Core Curriculum is emphasized by the recognition that scientific and technical knowledge must be supported and directed by ideas and values.
 The Core teaches students to think about complexity and ambiguity in a way that is conscious of these values, and in a world where science and technology continually deliver innovation, no individual is better prepared to take a leadership role in science than one who has spent time weighing the great humanistic questions that have shaped our civilization.

 Legacy of Science at Columbia